-A Step-by-Step Guide Through the UX Design Process
+A 4 Step Guide Through the UX Design Process

 In order for your product to succeed, it’s critical that users gain value from it.
 Hidden beneath the simplicity of that statement lie the complexities of the UX design process used to deliver that value.

 Depending on how specific you get, the UX process can entail a few or many phases.
 For the sake of this article, we’re going to focus on the four primary phases of research, design, testing, and implementation.

 As we go through each phase, we’ll talk about the goals and activities particular to that phase, as well as highlight the main tasks that each player should complete during the respective stages.
 But before we get started, let’s dive into some basic principles and concepts related to UX Design so we are all working from the same understanding of user experience design principles.

 If you can see it, click it, tap it, type in it, swipe it, or even hear it, it’s part of the product’s user experience design.
 The User Experience (UX) Design is the process by which the design teams create products that provide meaningful, interesting and relevant experiences to their users.
 The multidisciplinary process usually involves acquiring and integrating aspects of branding, usability, function, research.
 In the end, UX design entails everything that a user interacts with while using a digital product.